Communicating Health Equity Data for Action

 January 17, 2018 - 13:00 - 14:30 ET

 Offered by the National Collaborating Centre for Determinants of Health (NCCHDH)

 This webinar was available in English only.

-This webinar can support efforts to meet Medical Officer of Health competencies, especially “communication, collaboration and advocacy for the public’s health.”
+This webinar can support the fulfillment of Medical Officer of Health competencies, especially “monitoring and assessing the health of the public” and “communication, collaboration, and advocacy for the public’s health.”

 CPD Symposium & Annual Events

 Sunday, April 28 to Thursday, May 2, 2019